acheronfail/k1/README.md

 Try a combination of that, and setting your keyboard to Windows mode and pressing the `(fn) + x + l` key combination.

 How to persist these settings varies per system.
+For example, on Arch Linux you may follow this guide: https://wiki.archlinux.org/index.php/Apple_Keyboard#Function_keys_do_not_work

 ## Other Resources